Last updated: 30 11 2020

 Norrbotten also has a fantastically rich and varied natural landscape, which is a great resource for the county.
 The county has 354 nature reserves, where you can walk, pick berries and mushrooms and experience mountains and fantastic water-rich river deltas.
 In most places, fishing, hunting and driving snow scooters are also permitted.
 The county offers lots of opportunities to carry on sports and leisure activities both in summer and in winter.
 Skis and skates can provide new experiences, and Norrbotten also has many sports clubs that make it possible for people of all ages to take part in sports and be active.

 Associations and organisations – civil society

 Norrbotten has many different not-for-profit associations, where old and young are offered opportunities to find various activities.
 There are study associations that make it possible to learn to sing, dance and gain in-depth knowledge of various languages or areas of knowledge.
 There are also several folk high schools that offer teaching, for example in creative arts.

 Norrbotten has several different faiths that gather and unite people.
 Several organisations in Norrbotten also work on increasing the integration between native Norrbotten people and those who move here.

-Norrbotten county has a Regional Working Group for Integration, consisting of the county administrative board, the employment service, the Migration Board, the county council, Hela Sverige ska Leva, the Federation of Swedish Enterprise, the social insurance service, the Church of Sweden, the Swedish Sports Confederation, the Swedish Education Confederation, the Red Cross, Save the Children and all the municipalities.
-The group highlights important development areas, gathers together motivated actors and is a teaching network.
-All individuals moving to the county are regarded as resources who are needed for continued growth and development of the county.
+Norrbotten County has a Regional Working Group made up of the county administrative board, Arbetsförmedlingen, the Migration Agency, Region Norrbotten, Hela Sverige ska leva (Rural Sweden), Företagarna, Försäkringskassan, the Church of Sweden, Norrbotten's athletics association, Norrbotten's adult education association, the Red Cross, Save the Children, and all the municipalities.
+The group draws attention to important areas of development, brings together motivated stakeholders and is a learning network.
+Every individual who moves to the county is seen as a resource needed for continued growth and development in the county.